ashwin-magalu/react-vulnerabilities-fixes/README.md

 </script>
 ```

-The attacker basically renders the validation message along with a malicious <script>.
-This was possible because the application was modifying DOM directly using the append() method on the <div>.
-Inside the <script>, the attacker can write code that steals your confidential and sensitive information.
+The attacker basically renders the validation message along with a malicious script.
+This was possible because the application was modifying DOM directly using the append() method on the div.
+Inside the script, the attacker can write code that steals your confidential and sensitive information.
 On similar grounds, if you use innerHTML to mutate DOM directly, you are exposing your application to a potential XSS attack.

 Thus, an XSS attack can be an alarming sight for your users.
 However, front-end frameworks have come a long way and provide some protection against such attacks out of the box.
 Let's look at how React handles these situations for you and how far it secures your application against an XSS attack.